Client-Side Integration Guide for JavaScript

 If you want to use a debug build of the SDK, use the following URL instead:

-Sample Implementation Website
+Sample Implementation

-For an example website, see this example:
+For a sample implementation, see this example:

 - Code: Example Client-Side Integration for JavaScript